Market

 practices to ensure the highest standards of audit

-independence, integrity, and accountability.
-At the time
+independence, integrity and accountability.
+At the

-of appointment or re-appointment of audit firms, the
+time of appointment or re-appointment of audit

-comprehensive evaluation process to assess independence,
+undertake a comprehensive evaluation process to

-potential conflicts of interest, past performance, governance
+assess independence, potential conflicts of interest, past

-track record and alignment with regulatory standards.
-The
+performance, governance track record and alignment with

-evaluation also considers the firm’s experience, industry
+regulatory standards.
+The evaluation also considers the

-overall audit approach, sector expertise and understanding
+and technical competence, overall audit approach, sector

-of Company’s business etc.
+expertise and understanding of Company's business etc.

-In addition to this, the Audit Committee regularly exercises
+In addition to this, the Audit Committee regularly

-strong oversight with well-defined checks and balances to
+exercises strong oversight with well-defined checks and

-review auditors’ independence, safeguard auditor objectivity
+balances to review auditors' independence, safeguard

-and uphold stakeholder trust.
-This disciplined approach and
+auditor objectivity and uphold stakeholder trust.
+This

-sound financial reporting and governance excellence.
+unwavering commitment to sound financial reporting and

 The profiles of Company's Auditors are available on its